 A permanent academic record is prepared for every registered student.
 The record is maintained in the Registrar's Office and administered in accordance with the Family Education Rights and Privacy Act of 1974.
 Records are confidential, and transcripts will be issued only upon written request by the student or former student.
-Transcript requests may be made at www.nicc.edu/transcript, by email or by fax.
-Transcripts given or mailed to the student are considered unofficial and will be stamped with "Issued to Student."
+Transcript requests may be made at www.nicc.edu/transcript.
+There is a \$5 charge for each transcript ordered.

 Transcripts will not be issued until all financial and other obligations with the College have been met.
 Transcripts from high schools and other colleges or universities that have been sent to NICC for student files cannot be copied.
+Transcripts will not be issued until all financial and other obligations with the College have been met.
+Transcripts from high schools and other colleges or universities that have been sent to NICC for student been met.
+Transcripts from high schools and other colleges or universities that have been sent to NICC for student been met.
+Transcripts from high schools and other colleges or universities that have been sent to NICC for student be copied.